yaleiyale/obsidian-emo-uploader/README.md

   - 繁體中文 [@emisjerry](https://github.com/emisjerry)
   - English

 In Imgur part, authentication upload, change id need to re-authentication.
+Redirect: `obsidian://emo-imgur-oauth`
 Remember your username when registering **catbox**.🤨

 Starting from version 2.6, clipboard and drag files are supported; Non-image files will appear as links without "!" at the beginning by default after being embed in markdown.